-A long time ago story about Sai Ram.
+A long-time-ago story about Sai Baba.
 I think the year was 1996.
 I arrived in Bangalore late one evening, and got a taxi to Whitefield.
 It had been a hell of a journey from London.
 The hot sun, after the cold and wet English weather, cheered me up but I was still not in a good mood.
 Actually, I wanted to go home!
 With some reluctance, I went to darshan the very next morning and found a row to sit in and reflect on why I was there.
 I sat there quietly pondering on why I would choose to put myself through endless lineups and cramped floor seats for endless weeks at a time.
 Was I stupid?
 What was making me torture myself like this?
-Sighed and sat with head down thinking: ‘this is not me, is it?’
+Sighed and sat with head down thinking: ‘this is not me, is it?
 It’s my heart.
 My heart wants to be here but my head is screaming ‘no, no, no!’
 I dreaded more back row seats and those hot sweaty bodies and the sour bad breath that comes after long sits in the heat.

 Then I spotted the seva dal with the bag full of seating numbers.
 I knew from countless visits before, this game of chance probably would not favour me!
 Too right!
 Our line was in the double digit category.
 I surrendered.
 When we eventually stood to be seated in the Sai Ramesh hall, I found a place as far away as possible from the central aisle.
 It was over by the chair ladies, in the last but one block.
 I could not be seen and I, myself, could not see anything but backs of heads !